Below you will find just a few of the ways you can identify stress, target solutions, and improve your overall mental health and wellbeing.

-Space can separate you from what’s happening or what you’re feeling to how you respond to it.
-It allows you to self-regulate.
-In most cases, you have a choice in your response.
+Space can help you separate what’s happening and/or what you’re feeling to how you respond to it, allowing you to self-regulate.
+In most cases, you have a choice in how you respond.
 For example, sometimes it may be more beneficial to take a few breaths, walk away and return when feeling more calm, or sleep on it be before you respond or respond.

-Identifying your stress tendencies can help you develop a plan to allow you to create more space and use it to your benefit.
+Identifying your stress tendencies can help you develop a plan to create more space between stimulus and response and use it to your benefit.

 Identify Your Stress Tendencies.